medicare annual enrollment period

 Here are the six plan coverage changes that are possible:

-Your Medicare provider should send you an Annual Notice of Change (ANOC) every year.
-It will be mailed or emailed to you along with your plan’s Evidence of Coverage (EOC).
+Your Medicare provider should send you an Annual Notice of Change (ANOC) annually.
+It will be mailed or emailed with your plan’s Evidence of Coverage (EOC).
 You should receive these during September, but no later than September 30.

 It’s vital that you review your Annual Notice of Change and Evidence of Coverage to see how your plan changes.
-Your current doctors or specialists may change or your plan’s costs and coverage.
-Review the notice to ensure that your current plan will meet your health and budget needs in the coming year.
-If you don’t receive your Annual Notice of Change, you should contact your plan provider.
+Your current doctors or specialists or your plan’s costs and coverage may change.
+Review the notice to ensure your plan meets your health and budget needs in the coming year.
+You should contact your plan provider if you don’t receive your Annual Notice of Change.

 You don’t need to use the Medicare Annual Enrollment Period to make a change.
-But you should speak with a local licensed agent to review insurance plans.
+However, speaking with a local licensed agent to review insurance plans would be best.
 After reviewing your Annual Notice of Change and Evidence of Coverage documents, ask yourself the following questions:

 Consider these questions, and then speak with a local licensed agent to see if any new plan options are available in your area.
-Remember, every year, new plans become available.
+Remember, new plans become available every year.
 There may be a plan that provides better benefits at a lower cost.

 When comparing your current plan with potential Medicare coverage options, question the following: